 Since Medicare doesn’t generally cover infertility, Part C plans aren’t required to offer this type of coverage.
 However, Medicare Advantage plans are private insurance policies that can provide benefits beyond Medicare.

 If your Part C health plan covers infertility services, there may be a copayment or coinsurance cost for your care.
-Generally, to qualify, you’ll need a medical condition that contributes to your infertility.
+Generally, you’ll need a medical condition contributing to your infertility to qualify.

 Do Medicare Part D prescription drug plans cover fertility medications?